 Maison Lefébure

-Maison Lefébure is run by Sébastien and Marie-Laurène and works in two regions: the Côte du Petit Morin and the Côte des Bar.
-The house's identity is captured in their Instagram bio: "DISCIPLES DU SOL" — disciples of the soil who place terroir and soil characteristics at the center of their work.
+Maison Lefébure is run by Sébastien and Marie-Laurène and operates in two regions: the Côte du Petit Morin and the Côte des Bar.
+The house's philosophy is summed up in their Instagram bio: "DISCIPLES DU SOL," disciples of the soil who place terroir and soil characteristics at the center of everything.

 Vignoble & Soil

-Lefébure cultivates parcels in two geologically distinct areas.
-At the Côte du Petit Morin, Craie du Campanien (Campanian chalk), Argile à Meulières (iron-rich clay with millstone grit), and Sable (sand) dominate.
-In the Côte des Bar, the focus is on Portlandien — a hard, fossil-rich limestone layer from the upper Jurassic.
+Lefébure farms parcels in two geologically distinct areas.
+At the Côte du Petit Morin, Craie du Campanien (Campanian chalk), Argile à Meulières (iron-rich clay with pebbles), and Sable (sand) dominate.
+In the Côte des Bar, the focus is on Portlandien, a hard, fossil-rich limestone layer from the upper Jurassic period.

-This soil signature runs through the cuvées: different geological layers, different expressions.
+This soil signature runs through their cuvées: different geological layers, different expressions.

 Vinification

-Lefébure uses aging in oak barrels, unfiltered, and hand-riddled at least for the Stella Maris cuvée.
-The philosophy combines traditional winemaking with creative freedom; their Instagram profile features a quote from Leon Battista Alberti — a hint that art and craft are consciously considered together here.
+Lefébure uses aging in oak barrels, unfiltration, and hand riddling for at least their Stella Maris cuvée.
+The philosophy combines traditional winemaking with creative freedom.
+Their Instagram profile features a quote from Leon Battista Alberti, a hint that art and craft are consciously brought together here.

 The Cuvées in Detail